 - Expand the Initial Model entry in the EMAN2 tasks window in e2workflow.
-You should see one entry appear beneath Initial Models called Make Model (e2initialmodel). - You can add any models the the Inital Models table using the 'Browse To Add' button, etc. - Choose Make model (e2initialmodel) and hit OK.
+You should see two entries appear beneath Initial Models called Make model (e2initialmodel) and Import model. - Choose Make model (e2initialmodel) and hit OK.
 This will pop up a form displaying the available reference free class averages.
 This form will also require you to input some parameters such as the number of iterations and the number of models to try (to generate).
 Enter d7 for the symmetry, select the class averages you wish to use for generating the initial model and hit OK.
 This will spawn a process (e2initialmodel) that you can monitor in the Running task window. - Once the e2initialmodel process has completed, go to the Initial Models task in the EMAN2 tasks window.
 This will show you a table listing the initial models that were produced by e2initialmodel.
 You can double click on entries to view the results.
 Before going to the next stage you should probably decide on your best initial model, this will be used to seed 3D refinement in step 6.
 In theory, the initial models should be sorted in order of quality.
 In most cases, you will see that the best scoring model will look very much like GroEL, however, due to the small number of 'top' views of GroEL, there is one false positive (obviously wrong) which can sometimes score better than the correct solution.
 By browsing through the results you can see some of the other failure mechanisms of this method.
-You can also use the browser to go into the initial_models directory and see some other files you can use to evaluate the models. - → You can use the Initial Models table to view models that are generated as the e2initialmodel process is running.
+You can also use the browser to go into the initial\models directory and see some other files you can use to evaluate the models. - ➤ You can use the Initial Models table to view models that are generated as the e2initialmodel process is running.
 Try waiting until the e2initialmodel process has completed to 20% and then open this table.